thruthesky/ontue/README.md

-## Page
+## Page Service and Page Page

+* How to load a page from backend and display it as a component(directive).
-* How to load pages on backend and display it on app.
+* How to load a page from backend and display it as a page.